smikhalevski/racehorse/README.md

 });
 ```

-4. Synchronously read the activity status or subscribe to its changes:
+4. Synchronously read the status of the current activity or subscribe to its changes:

 ```ts
 import { activityManager, ActivityState } from 'racehorse';